bnek/bnek.github.io/_posts/2020-07-24-Bring-Azure-IoT-to-Mobile-Phones-using-react-native.markdown

 categories: code
 tags: azure iot hub device sdk react-native android ios mobile
 ---
-TL;DR If you want to skip the blurbs, just go straight to [steps to reproduce](#steps-to-reproduce).
+TL;DR If you want to skip the blurbs, just go straight to [steps to reproduce](#steps-to-reproduce) or chceckout the [code on GitHub](https://github.com/bnek/react-native-and-iot).

 ## the goal
 I'm personally interested in the IoT space and after a few experiments with Azure IoT Hub and some samples I wanted to run some code on a real device rather than simulating one from the console.
 I have a spare Android mobile phone and I thought it would be great to deploy and run some code on that as a PoC.